 HashiCorp’s Terraform MCP server solves one problem extremely well: it gives AI agents accurate, current Terraform documentation instead of letting them hallucinate resource arguments.
 Every developer who has spent 20 minutes debugging AI-generated HCL that used the wrong attribute name will appreciate this.

 But it’s beta software with security findings, limited to the Terraform ecosystem (no OpenTofu), and dependent on HCP Terraform for anything beyond documentation lookups.
-The provider search bug (#178) — returning community providers instead of official ones — undermines the core value proposition.
-And the absence of terraform plan means agents can never give you the “here’s what would change” preview that makes infrastructure changes safe.
+The provider search bug (#178) — returning community providers instead of official ones — remains open and undermines the core value proposition.

 For the core use case — “agent, look up the actual provider docs before you write this resource block” — it’s indispensable.
 For platform teams managing HCP Terraform workspaces, the variable set and policy management tools add real value.
 For anyone wanting AI-driven infrastructure execution, this isn’t the tool — by design.

-Rating: 4 out of 5 — the definitive Terraform documentation server, with a smart safety-first design and comprehensive registry integration, held back by beta status, Terraform ecosystem lock-in, and the inherent limitation of being a read-the-docs server in a world that wants autonomous infrastructure agents.
+Rating: 4 out of 5 — the definitive Terraform documentation and inspection server, with a smart safety-first design, comprehensive registry integration, and new plan/apply visibility tools that close the biggest gap from v0.4.
+Held back by beta status, Terraform ecosystem lock-in, and the persistent OpenTofu exclusion in a world where the fork is gaining real traction.

 | MCP Server | Terraform MCP Server |